Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 The Panamax installer creates a VM in VirtualBox called _panamax-vm_.
 This VM is built on [http://coreos.com/docs/running-coreos/platforms/vagrant/](CoreOS.)

+**NOTE**: The _panamax-vm_ runs with 2 CPUs and 1GB of RAM by default.
+These may need to be increased based on the number of containers you have running on your VM or the resources they consume.
+Templates may specify system recommendations for proper performance in their documentation.
+Reference the [list of all available commands, aliases and parameters](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Panamax-Installer-Commands) on how to change your VM's specs to increase CPUs and RAM.

 ## Mac OS X 10.9.0 or higher

 To install Panamax on Mac, use [Homebrew](http://brew.sh/).
 Here are the steps: